spriteviki/animated-view/README.md

 # Animated View

-A CircularAnimated style drawable compatible with 3.0
+A circular animated style dawable compatible with 3.0

 This is how it looks in linear determinate mode: